lms-07/AMS-M2ESL/README.md

 - The software environment is Ubuntu 18.04.5 LTS 64 bit.
 - This project is running on a single Nvidia GeForce RTX 3090 GPU based on Cuda 11.0.
 - We adopt Python 3.8.5, PyTorch 1.10.0+cu111.
-- The py+torch combination may not limietd by our adopted one.
+- The py+torch combination may not limited by our adopted one.

 ## Datasets and File Hierarchy

 Three representative HSI datasets are adopted in our experiments, i.e., Indian Pines (IP), University of Pavia (UP), and University of Houston 13 (UH).
-The first two datasets could be access through [link1](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes##anomaly_detection), and the UH dataset through [link2](https://hyperspectral.ee.uh.edu/?page_id=459).
+The first two datasets could be accessed through [link1](http://www.ehu.eus/ccwintco/index.php?title=Hyperspectral_Remote_Sensing_Scenes##anomaly_detection), and the UH dataset through [link2](https://hyperspectral.ee.uh.edu/?page_id=459).
 Our project is organized as follows: